ithaka/PEP/docs/students.md

 *The Elementary School Journal page excerpt demonstrating source credibility.*

-As you scan this abstract, you might highlight the key words “high-stakes testing,” which tell you that it relates to your topic.
+As you scan this abstract, you might highlight the keywords “high-stakes testing,” which tell you that it relates to your topic.
 You might mark phrases like “qualitative metasynthesis” or “template analysis” with a question mark if you’re not sure what they mean.
 The use of these complex and specialized terms indicate that this is a scholarly source.
 Remember:<br />

 * Abstract: If there’s an abstract, read it first, checking for key words and concepts.<br />
 * Scan: Even if there isn’t an abstract, scan for keywords and formal language structure.<br />